 On January 27, 2014, when the United States Congress adopted S. Res.
 337, a nonbinding resolution expressing support for the designation of a “National Data Privacy Day” to be observed on January 28, there wasn’t a lot of time to get the word out, even though the event had been around awhile.

-But that’s the date in which I first became aware of Data Privacy Day, and in the years since the bill’s passage, I’ve been a champion of personal data privacy as well as data privacy at work.
+But that’s the date on which I first became aware of Data Privacy Day, and in the years since the bill’s passage, I’ve been a champion of personal data privacy as well as data privacy at work.

-January 28 was chosen because on that date back in 1981, the Council of Europe held the Convention for the Protection of Individuals with Regard to Automatic Processing of Personal Data.
-Luckily, they shortened the name a bit for the event.
-There they signed Convention 108, the first legally binding international treaty dealing with privacy and data protection.
+The choice of January 28 was no fluke.
+On that date in 1981, the Council of Europe held the Convention for the Protection of Individuals with Regard to Automatic Processing of Personal Data.
+Luckily, they shortened the name a bit for the event and signed Convention 108, the first legally binding international treaty dealing with privacy and data protection.

 Data Privacy Day’s goal is to educate and empower businesses, consumers and families with the knowledge and best practices to better protect themselves from hackers, viruses and malware that can put their information as risk.
-Data Privacy Day brings together not just technology folks, but government officials, educators, those involved with nonprofits, as well as leaders from all industry sectors.
+Data Privacy Day brings together not only technology folks but also government officials, educators, those involved with nonprofits and leaders across industry sectors.

 So what can you do about data privacy?
 If the security of your data and privacy matters to you, Data Privacy Day is a great time to start actively protecting your info.
-Target, Sony and Lowe’s all learned the hard way.
+Target, Sony and Yahoo all learned the hard way.
 It’s in the best interest of every business to practice good data stewardship or they’ll be the next lead story on CNN or the next big headline in The New York Times.
 Whether it’s your bank, doctor, pharmacy or even workplace, encourage them to protect your data sufficiently.
 Don’t ever assume your data is protected.
 Be your own data privacy advocate.

 - Make it personal.
 Data privacy starts at home, so make sure your loved ones know the risks to their personal information, especially children and teenagers who may be more likely to overshare on social media channels.
 Secure your information if you have a shared accounts on your PC, tablets or smart TVs that are connected to multimedia outlets like Netflix, Hulu, Amazon Prime and iTunes.